muhnschein/vuo/README.md

 - **The local SQLite mirror is the single source of truth for the UI.** The UI never waits on the network.
 Sync writes to SQLite; models observe SQLite.
-  Offline reading is a consequence of the architecture, not a feature bolted on later.
 - **Local mutations go through an outbox.** Marking read, starring and mark-all-read are written locally and enqueued, then replayed against the server in batches.
 Replay is idempotent and survives being killed mid-flight.